GetCraft/Security-Policy/server-security/server-security-policy.md

 * Information in the corporate enterprise management system must be kept up-to-date.
 * Configuration changes for production servers must follow the appropriate change management procedures

-4.1.2 For security, compliance, and maintenance purposes, authorized personnel may monitor and audit equipment, systems, processes, and network traffic per the _Audit Policy_.
+4.1.2 For security, compliance, and maintenance purposes, authorized personnel may monitor and audit equipment, systems, processes, and network traffic.

 ### 4.2 Configuration Requirements